dilmaheu/dilmahtea.me/docs/basics/best-practices.md

 }
 ```

-## 24. Balance between performance and nice-looking when writing code
+## 24. Maintain a balance between performance and nice-looking when writing code

-When building logic, give more importance to performance than making the code looking nice but don't make it gibberish just to make it run just a few milliseconds faster unless it's absolutely necessary.
+When building logic, give more importance to performance than making the code look nice but don't make it gibberish just to make it run just a few milliseconds faster unless it's absolutely necessary.

 ```js
 const fruits = ["apple", "banana", "orange", "grape", "watermelon"];